 In one recent case, Founding Partner Jon Ostroff and our experienced injury lawyers won a $400,000 settlement for a client who slipped in a doctor’s office and suffered severe back injuries that required surgery.
 In another, we recovered $10 million for a client that was catastrophically injured after he ran out of gas on a major highway before he was rear-ended by a truck.
 Over $21 million was recovered for clients that were injured in a Union County bus crash on I-80.
 If you were recently in an accident, you should speak with a Lewisburg personal injury lawyer as soon as possible to begin working on your legal claim.

 Personal injury claims are used to hold people and businesses responsible for the consequences of their careless or reckless actions.
 As the person seeking compensation (the plaintiff), you must prove that someone else (the defendant) behaved negligently, causing your accident.
 The most common types of personal injury cases involve:

-Consulting an injury attorney, such as Ostroff Injury Law in Lewisburg, as soon as possible after an accident can help you determine whether you have a valid claim against the at-fault party.
+Consulting an injury attorney, such as Ostroff Godshall Injury and Accident Lawyers in Lewisburg, as soon as possible after an accident can help you determine whether you have a valid claim against the at-fault party.

 Types of Compensation Awarded in Accident Claims

 The money the negligent party pays to you after an accident is called “damages.”
 An appropriate damages award should compensate you for all your harm and losses from an accident caused by another party.
 In a personal injury case, you may receive economic, non-economic, and punitive damages.

 Economic damages cover all the costs you incur as a result of your injury.
 This includes the cost of surgery, hospitalization, rehabilitation, and accommodations for permanent injuries.
 These damages also cover the income you lost because of your injury.
 If the effects of the accident will be long-term, you may also recover your future financial losses and reimbursement up front for your future medical costs related to your injuries.